 40,000 left Armenia in 2017

-According to the research conducted by the demographer Ruben Yeganyan, in 2017 some 40,000 Armenians had left the country for better opportunities elsewhere.
+According to research commissioned by the World Bank and the State Committee of Science of the Ministry of Education and Science of the Republic of Armenia and conducted by the research group led by demographer Ruben Yeganyan, in 2017 some 40,000 Armenians had left the country for better opportunities elsewhere.
 This figure is a 2.5 percent increase from 2016, when 37,500 people left Armenia.

 The researcher also predicted that the birth rate in Armenia would drop in 2018 due to the low number of people born in the 1990’s in Armenia.